 If you have a very early morning flight or are arriving late, you may prefer to spend a night within walking distance of the airport terminal.

-The 4-star TRYP Lisboa Aeroporto Hotel has twice been selected as the best TRYP hotel worldwide!
-With onsite restaurant, pool and spa facilities, you can enjoy the first or last hours of your Lisbon stay in a bright, modern hotel, just 100 metres from the terminal building.
+This 4-star airport hotel has an onsite restaurant, pool and spa facilities.
+It’s the perfect place to enjoy the first or last hours of your Lisbon stay in a bright, modern hotel.
+Better still, it’s just 100 metres from the terminal building.
 Book your stay

-The 3-star Star Inn Lisbon Airport Hotel has everything you need for a peaceful night’s sleep in a modern hotel.
+Everything you need for a peaceful night’s sleep can be found here in this modern 3-star hotel.
 It offers a free shuttle service but is only 300 metres on foot to the airport.
 Check availability and read reviews

 Lisbon guide books